 The American Express® Green Card earns 3X Membership Rewards® points on all eligible travel, plus 3X Membership Rewards® points at restaurants worldwide.
-In addition, cardholders receive annual statement credits for LoungeBuddy purchases and CLEAR Plus memberships — all for a $150 annual fee .
+For the right kind of traveler, this card can be a lucrative wallet addition.

-For folks locked out of Chase cards because of the 5/24 policy, the Amex Green Card is an opportunity to earn the same 3x points on travel and dining purchases as the Chase Sapphire Reserve®.
-With the Amex Green Card, you can access equal points-earning opportunities without having to navigate Chase's draconian application rules.
+For points collectors who are locked out of Chase credit cards because of the bank's 5/24 policy, the Amex Green Card provides a great opportunity to earn bonus points on travel and dining purchases at the same rate as the Chase Sapphire Reserve®.
+With the Amex Green Card, you can access equal points-earning opportunities without navigating Chase's strict application rules.

-Let's take a closer look at the ins and outs of the Amex Green Card if it's more than just a substitute.
+Let's take a closer look at the nuts and bolts of the Amex Green Card to see if it's more than just a substitute for other popular travel rewards cards.

-• 3x Membership Rewards® on transit including trains, buses, ferries, subway, and more
+- 3x Membership Rewards® on transit including trains, buses, ferries, subways, and more

 Amex Green Card Pros